-The purpose of reviewing the Master Plan at this time of the year is for the Commission to make recommendations to the Board of Supervisors prior to the Board setting City goals and priorities for the next calendar year.
+The purpose of reviewing the Master Plan at this time of the year is for the Commission to make recommendations to the Board of Supervisors prior to the Board setting City goals and priorities for the next year.
 Staff anticipates bringing the annual Master Plan report to the Board of Supervisors in January.
-Master Plan Amendments are only reviewed four times a year (per NRS), with November being the last month during the year in which Master Plan Amendments are reviewed by the Planning Commission.

 The Table of Contents from the 2006 Master Plan is attached to this report to provide a general overview of the broad "Guiding Principles" and goals of the Plan.
 The complete Master Plan document is not included in this packet due to its size.
-However, the Planning Commission may review their copies of the plan or go to the Master Plan documents web page at the following link to review the complete goals and strategies: www.carson.org/masterplandocs.
-A copy can be obtained from the Planning Division upon request.
+However, the Planning Commission may review the plan or go to the Master Plan documents web page at the following link to review the complete goals and strategies: www.carson.org/masterplandocs.

-Also attached is the new Carson City Strategic Plan, adopted by the Board of Supervisors in 2016.
+Also attached is the Carson City Strategic Plan, adopted by the Board of Supervisors in 2016.
 The Strategic Plan identifies the Vision, Mission, Values and Strategic Goals of the City.
 Implementation of the Master Plan policies should follow and implement the Strategic Plan.
-The Planning Commission should consider the Strategic Plan in reviewing the current Master Plan and in making any applicable recommendations to the Board of Supervisors regarding the Master Plan.
+The Planning Commission may consider the Strategic Plan in reviewing the current Master Plan and in making any applicable recommendations to the Board of Supervisors regarding the Master Plan.